Skip to Content Skip to Navigation

 Whatever your council requires, Airsafe can provide you with all the necessary documentation to meet council requirements and start the construction process faster.

-Even if your council hasn’t asked you for it, Airsafe is happy to quote on completing an asbestos inspection and audit for your home.
-An inspection will give you the peace of mind of knowing exactly where any asbestos exists in your house, whether you need to take any safety precautions around it right now, and whether you need to have the asbestos professionally removed before any future renovations.
+Even if your council hasn’t asked you for it, Airsafe is happy to quote on completing an inspection and audit for your home.
+An inspection will give you the peace of mind of knowing exactly where any asbestos or lead exists in your house, whether you need to take any safety precautions around it right now, and whether anything needs to be professionally removed before any future renovations.

-Airsafe are the experts in asbestos inspections throughout NSW.
-From Sydney to Newcastle and beyond, we have conducted countless asbestos audits that will provide you with completed and accurate documentation.
-To book an asbestos inspection in Sydney, NSW, contact us on 1300 888 338 today.
+Airsafe are the experts in asbestos and lead inspections.
+From our Sydney base we work across NSW and travel Australia-wide for major projects – we’ve worked everywhere from Perth to Darwin and at remote sites across the country, with travel built into our quotes.
+We’ve conducted countless audits that will provide you with complete and accurate documentation.
+To book an inspection, call us on 1300 888 338 today.

-• A typical asbestos survey with Airsafe goes like this:
+A typical inspection with Airsafe goes like this:

 1. Fill in our quote request form.